ouracademy/website/README.md

 - Install & Run it following [this steps](#development)

-- Create .env file (like env.sample file) and put your token there, for get your token see this link: https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line
+- Create .env file (similar to .env.sample file) and put your Github token there - this is used to fetch Github and versioning posts, [get your token here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

-- Run `npm run new-post` for create a new post

-- Start writing

 - If you are a new author (put your information) in authors.yaml file.

+- Run `npm run new-post` to create a new post

-- Commit your post (follow this [guideline](#guide-for-commit-messages))
+- Start writing, please follow this [guideline](#guide-for-commit-messages) to commit your post

-- Send a pull request

 ### Guide for commit messages